 Lost City Museum in Overton, Nevada, lets visitors take a trip back in time to the days when the Anasazi Indians roamed the area.
 The museum is an easy day trip from Las Vegas.
 Travel time is a little over one hour, depending on Las Vegas traffic.
 Inside and outside the museum is a fascinating place to visit, with the highlight being the replica Anasazi Pueblo Grande de Nevada.

-Also, on display are Indian artifacts that were excavated from the Moapa Valley in order to save them from the waters of Lake Mead as it was filled up.
+Also on display are Indian artifacts excavated from the Moapa Valley to save them from the waters of Lake Mead as it was filled up.

 One interesting fact about the museum is that it was built on the site of an Anasazi pueblo, The Lost City.

-The reconstructed pueblo on the grounds of the museum is designed to look like the original pueblo that was situated here hundreds of years ago.
+The reconstructed pueblo on the grounds of the museum is designed to look like the original pueblo situated here hundreds of years ago.

 The museum has an excellent collection of exhibits, pottery, and artifacts found in the Lake Mead region.
 There is also a small gift shop selling Native American jewelry and crafts, books, minerals, and souvenirs.

 The Lost City was once home to the Anasazi Pueblo Indians who inhabited the Moapa Valley from 300 B.C. through 700 A.D.
 They grew corn, beans, and squash and lived in a thirty-mile-long series of adobe pueblos.